 CEOP have released a resource around online Blackmail for 15 - 18 year olds - see the resource page for more information.

 The Be Internet Legends hub has evolved to support schools, pupils and families through new challenges and deliver content remotely.
-You can register interest in their LIVE online assemblies, parent sessions and assembly video here.
+You can register interest in their LIVE online assemblies, parent sessions and assembly video by visiting parent zone

 Critical Thinking Resources